Australian

 Darwin is a rich area for wildlife in its own right, and today we

-benefit by Denise's long residence here to seek out the b
+benefit by Denise's long residence here to seek out the best areas.

 and we'll spend time in both of these.
 Collared Kingfisher, Red-headed